“Is this the place?”

 It was a cool Simtember night, but not too chilly to eat outdoors.
 Lè led him to a covered deck where Damon and the girl, Heather joined them for the delicious meal of grilled freshwater salmon, mashed potatoes with homegrown herbs and zucchini.
 Gage enjoyed the story of how the Nativians came to be over the hot meal with friends and the flicker of the vanilla-scented candles.
 Lè was a brilliant story teller, knowing when to add dramatic pause and how to utilize the best language to keep the story interesting.

-“Long ago on the Old World Earth, there was a fierce tribe of warrior women called the Amazónes.
+“Long ago on the Old World Earth, there was a fierce tribe of warrior women called the Amazóne.
 They were renowned for their mighty battle skills and their matriarchal society.
 They were said to possess the knowledge of the elements and they had been building a vast structure beneath the ground to one day fly to the stars.
-One day they were driven from their land and were captured by an invading army of Greeks.
-Yet instead of surrendering to their enemy, the Amazónes disappeared mysteriously from the planet leaving the Greeks to wonder what had become of their defeated foe.”
+One day they were driven from their land at the fall of the Byzantine Empire in 1453.
+Yet instead of surrendering to their enemy, the Amazóne disappeared mysteriously from the planet leaving the Ottomans to wonder what had become of their defeated foe.”

 “Whoa!”
 Gage couldn’t contain his excitement.
 “Atlanteans?”